Akotovets1/NYC_bikesharing_analysis/Analysis.md

 ![](images/016.png)

-The heatmap displays the same peaks: 7am - 9am and 5pm - 7pm.:
+The heatmap displays the same peaks: 7 am - 9 am and 5 pm - 7 pm.:

 ![](images/025.png)

-* Casual customers (tourists) are taking the longest trips compared to the members (commuters).
+* Casual customers (tourists) take the longest trips compared to the members (commuters).
 This shows that members use the bikes program more often, but for shorter periods of time.
-Most trips for the members take about 15 minutes in Summer and about 12 minutes in Winter, while for the casual customers most trips take about 25 minutes in Summer and from 15 to 30 minutes in Winter.
+Most trips for the members take about 15 minutes in Summer and about 12 minutes in Winter, while for the casual customers, most trips take about 25 minutes in Summer and from 15 to 30 minutes in Winter.

 ![](images/017.png)